SFSU-Bethel-Instructional/mmul-omp-harness-instructional/README.md

 to remind you of this fact.
 See dgemm-blas.cpp for example usage of the per-thread LIKWID Marker API, which is valid even if running a serial code.

-Note that cmake needs to be able to find the CBLAS package.
-For CSC 746 Fall 2021, this condition is true on Cori@NERSC and on the class VM.
-It is also true for some other platforms, but you are on your own if using a platform other than Cori@NERSC or the class VM.

-Cmake also needs to be able to find LIKWID.
-This condition is satisfied on Cori when you first load the likwid/5.2.0 module, or on the VM when you load the likwid-5.2.0
-module:
-* module load likwid/5.2.0   # on cori
-* module load likwid-5.2.0   # on the VM

-Cori@NERSC update 9/27/2022:

-Prior to running the module load command, please manually modify your MODULEPATH environment variable as follows

-   bash users:
-	% export MODULEPATH=/project/projectdirs/m3930/modulefiles:$MODULEPATH

-	 csh users
-	% setenv MODULEPATH /project/projectdirs/m3930/modulefiles:$MODULEPATH
+While it is possible to compile and run codes without explicitly making calls to LIKWID's Marker API, doing so will result in obtaining performance counter data via likwid-perfctr for the entire application rather than just your MMUL.

 # Build instructions - general

 After downloading, cd into the main source directly, then:

-% mkdir build
+    mkdir build
-% cd build
+    cd build
-% cmake ../  -Wno-dev
+    cmake ../  -Wno-dev

-When building on Cori, make sure you are on a KNL node when doing the compilation.
-The Cori login nodes are *not* KNL nodes, the Cori login nodes have Intel Xeon E5-2698 processors, not the Intel Xeon Phi 7250 processors.
-The simplest way to do this is grab an interactive KNL node: salloc --nodes 1 --qos interactive --time 01:00:00 --constraint knl --account m3930

-# Platforms

-Due to the dependency on LIKWID and LIKWID's dependency on the Linux MSR kernel module, the best bet for this assignment is to use Cori@NERSC.

-On the VM, the codes will compile and run with likwid-perfctr in serial, but parallel runs will fail.

-Other Linux platforms are possible, but you are on your own to get LIKWID installed, built, and working.
+This type of build will NOT include LIKWID, and you will probably see information in the cmake output about LIKWID not being found.
+The code should compile and run but will not make use of LIKWID's Marker API.

+# Configuring to use LIKWID on the VM

+Cmake also needs to be able to find LIKWID.
+This condition is satisfied on the VM when you load the likwid-5.2.2 module:

+    module load likwid-5.2.2   # on the VM

+# Configufing to use LIKWID on Perlmutter

+As of the time of this writing, 3 Oct 2023, LIKWID on Perlmutter is broken.
+NERSC consultants have been engaged and hopefully we will have a solution soon.

 # Adding your code